appseconnect/docs/_posts/Deployment/Transactional Stores/2018-11-21-hana-plugin-installation.md

 ## HANA Plugin Installation

-As a Pre-requisite for Installing the Plugin, configure the SAP HANA Database.
+As a Pre-requisite for Installing the Plugin, Configure the SAP HANA Database.
 The Detailed Procedure for SAP Hana installation is provided below.

 1. Login to the AEC Cloud Portal with the valid credentials.
 Download the SAP HANA Plugin from the download options in the portal.